walidad-ali/walidad-ali.github.io/_knowledge_base/2026-01-25-e2-visa-tax-structuring-guide.md

 ## Why Structure Matters for E-2 Investors

 Moving to the US on an E-2 visa shifts your global tax residency.
-While your immigration lawyer focuses on "substantial investment," your tax strategy must focus on **wealth preservation**.
+While your immigration lawyer focuses on "substantial investment," your tax strategy must focus on [**wealth preservation**](https://joinhampton.com/){:target="_blank"}.
 Choosing the wrong entity can cost you hundreds of thousands in taxes and trigger punitive reporting requirements.

 ---